Open Letter to the QUAD Leaders of Australia, India, Japan & USA meeting tomorrow in Washington, DC

 Open Letter welcoming Hon.
 PM Scott Morrison, Hon.
 PM Narendra Modi & Hon.
 PM Yoshihide Suga upon their visit to USA for meeting with President Joseph R. Biden

-The Best Cure Global Healthcare Delivery System is a model to improve clinical outcome at a lower cost than the current exorbitant, ever-increasing healthcare costs with uncertain clinical outcomes.”TOKYO, JAPAN, September 23, 2021 /EINPresswire.com/ -- Honorable Prime Ministers — welcome to the United States of America!
+The Best Cure Global Healthcare Delivery System is a model to improve clinical outcome at a lower cost than the current exorbitant, ever-increasing healthcare costs with uncertain clinical outcomes.”CANBERRA, AUSTRALIA, September 23, 2021 /EINPresswire.com/ -- Honorable Prime Ministers — welcome to the United States of America!
 We are wishing you a very productive and mutually beneficial meeting with President Joseph R. Biden and his team!

 — Krishnan Suthanthiran, President & Founder, Best Cure Foundation